Yuwan3154/FetchGamePhysicsTraining/README.md

     ```
     The `trainer_config.yaml` file from the root directory (folder) of [this repo](https://github.com/JohnsonLabJanelia/FetchGamePhysicsTraining) is an reasonable starting point.

+1. Press play in the Unity editor to start the training.

 1. To monitor results, run a command like the following in the directory (folder) where `mlagents-learn` was run:
     ```
     tensorboard --logdir results --port 6006